andrebianchessi/msc/thesis/chapters/01_motivation.md

 Physics-Based Machine Learning is a promising field of research that has been quickly growing, and has already shown great results when used in MMGA [@Zhang2021-vj; @Zhang2022-jp].
-Physics-Informed-Neural-Networks (PINNs) are Neural Networks (NNs) which are trained with physics knowledge embedded into loss function.
+Physics-Informed Machine Learning Models (PIMs) are Machine Learning models which are trained with physics knowledge embedded into the loss function.
 This allows them to be trained without labeled data.
 Thus, it's possible to train, for example, a metamodel to an expensive FEM simulation without needing to run the FEM simulation multiple times beforehand.
-This way, PINNs might be ideal to MMGA applied to problems which have expensive loss functions.
+This way, PIMs might be ideal to MMGA applied to problems which have expensive loss functions.

-Also, given that they're trained without labeled data, PINNs might have better extrapolation capabilities than NNs.
+Also, given that they're trained without labeled data, PIMs might have better extrapolation capabilities than NNs.
 This characteristic might make then perform well even on a very large domain of possible solutions, which is exactly the cases in which GAs excel.

-In this work, we set out to analyze how much performance improvement can be obtained for a GA applied to mechanical systems when PINN metamodels are used;
+In this work, we set out to analyze how much performance improvement can be obtained for a GA applied to mechanical systems when PIM metamodels are used;
 and how that varies with respect to the system's and metamodel's complexity.
-We also want to investigate the extrapolation capabilities of PINNs in this technique, i.e. how they perform when evaluating conditions much different than the ones they were trained on.
+We also want to investigate the extrapolation capabilities of PIMs in this technique, i.e. how they perform when evaluating conditions much different than the ones they were trained on.